TheFallenWarrior/Loth-s-Castle/README.md

 Game code by João F. S. Pereira (TheFallenWarrior).

-Source files `pc-port.c` and `crt0.s` are based on the cc65 runtime library.
+Source files `pc-port.c` and `crt0.s` are based on part of the cc65 runtime library.

 The HTML shell (`webshell.html`) is based on raylib's `minshell.html`.